alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_193_eng.md

 Taking one step inside the Western building, man, it was magnificently another world!
 It's somehow frustratingly hard to express well, but you're overwhelmed by the minute, detailed decorative design.
 Not just saying "Rich!" but somehow the social status, the fundamental baseline of value is completely different dimension in everything.
 And while gorgeous, a gentle atmosphere.
 I time-tripped briefly, thinking of the gorgeous bygone era when this building was actually used.

 Due to my profession, what concerned me was naturally "light" and "brightness (darkness)."
 Rather than placing lighting everywhere to make it brightly illuminated like modern Japanese buildings, the brightness creation relying on natural light caught my attention.
-Spatial expressions that change depending on how you take light, what kind of color direction could show characters in such places, and so on.
-The color design of individual decorations and overall room spaces was magnificent, but such color design exists because of this harmony between natural light and artificial lighting - that kind of balance, I kept convincing myself (laugh).
+Spatial expressions that change depending on how you take light, what kind of colour direction could show characters in such places, and so on.
+The colour design of individual decorations and overall room spaces was magnificent, but such colour design exists because of this harmony between natural light and artificial lighting - that kind of balance, I kept convincing myself (laugh).

 Man, this kind of place has images that don't really expand from reference photos!